johnlwhiteman/johnlwhiteman.github.io/docs/certifications/oswp/tools/aireplay-ng.md

 # Check if injection works for given interface
 sudo aireplay-ng -9 wlan0mon

-# Deauthenticate a device connected to an AP
+# Deauthenticate a client connected to an AP
-aireplay-ng -0 10 -a
+sudo aireplay-ng -0 1 -a $BSSID -c $CLIENT wlan0mon
 ```
 ## References